Courses Master Display 2025-2026

 This course belongs to the following programmes / specialisations

-Master Business Research - No specialisation Transitional Regulation
+Master Business Research - No specialisation In transition - Y1 Disc IB Strategy and Innovation

 Master Business Research - Operations Research Transitional Regulation